evilash/InterviewProject/README.md

 ## Bonus Points
 1. Fix the warnings displayed in Xcode
 2. Can't interact with a control?
 Can you figure out why?
-3. is it possible to add unit tests?
+3. Is it possible to add unit tests?
 If yes; do you want to try adding them?